-So, to help you avoid the travel funk and keep stink out of your packing list, here are a few simple, effective ways to stop your luggage from smelling like crap.
+Before you travel, have a gameplan for how to defunk your stuff—because travel should rarely stink.
+Here are a few simple, effective ways to stop your luggage from smelling terrible.
 Smelling so fresh and so clean is easier than you think.
+From laundry hacks to what materials/gear to buy, this handy travel guide will help you feel fresh n’ clean on the fly.
 And it’s TSA-friendly.

 Separate Dirty Clothes